Home > Breakfast > Cherry Cornmeal Scones with Cornflake Crunch

 Small Batch Cherry Scones

 It’s cherry season and it’s only fitting there is another cherry recipe on the blog.
 And while I’ve dedicated a lot of the cherry recipes to desserts, adding a breakfast treat to the mix never hurt!
 Especially when it is a breakfast recipe that is easy to make, and full of flavor.
-So, what makes these Cherry Cornmeal Scones with Cornflake Crunch so special?
+So, what makes these cherry scones so special?

 • Fast – You can enjoy freshly baked scones in an hour.